kritij19/100-days-of-code/README.md

 10. Pong Game - 2 paddles, 1 ball.
 (Day 22)
 11. Turtle Crossing Game - Random cars.
 Turtle has to cross.
 (Day 23)
 12. U.S States Game - User has to name as many US states as he can.
 States appear on the map.
 Returns CSV of missed states at the end.
 (Day 25)
-13. NATOPhoneticProject - User enters a word.
+13. NATO Alphabet project - User enters a word.
 Returns a list of words starting with the alphabets of the word (NATO Phonetic Alphabets).
 (Day 26)